deutschebank/fluxnova-docs-manual/content/user-guide/process-engine/scripting.md

 # Script Source

 The standard way to specify the script source code in the BPMN XML model is to add it directly to the XML file.
-Nonetheless, Flowave provides additional ways to specify the script source.
+Nonetheless, Fluxnova provides additional ways to specify the script source.

 If you use another scripting language than Expression Language, you can also specify the script source as an expression which returns the source code to be executed.
 This way, the source code can,